avodonosov/pocl/README.md

 but replace them with a stub expression, able to load the original function and call it.
 Also, if we remove closured, when the original closure body is loaded by the stub, we need to provide it with access to variable captured by the closure from the surrounding scope.
 It requires some code to be injected, therefore adds to the overhead.
+Probably the injected code can be made more compact, but some overhead will remain anyway, unless POCL is supporeted by the javascript engine natively.

 # Advantages